-Recently I noticed Bloggers Passion had been awarded Google sitelinks.
-I was really happy on seeing Google site links for my blog.
+It’s been years since Bloggers Passion had been awarded by Google sitelinks.
+I was really happy on seeing Google site links for my blog when I first got them.
 I was able to know about them from my Google webmasters tool account here.
-So I think why not I share some tips so that other website owners and bloggers can get sitelinks from Google for their websites and blogs.
+So I thought why not I share some tips so that other website owners and bloggers can get sitelinks from Google for their websites and blogs.

 Today, we will be discussing the following things:

 - How Google Sitelinks are Actually Generated